yangdanny97/yangdanny97.github.io/_posts/2020-01-02-drought-map.md

 <img src="https://yangdanny97.github.io/misc/drought/inprogress.png" height="350">

 To generate a hexagonal grid, I used D3's hexbin library.
 I used a quantized scale for the hexagon radius in order to create the contiguous regions of color seen on the original map, and chose appropriate colors for the linear color scale in order to match the original.
-The final outcome is shown below (live page + code [linked here](https://yangdanny97.github.io/misc/drought)).
+The final outcome is shown below (live page + code: [Drought Map](https://yangdanny97.github.io/misc/drought)).

 <img src="https://yangdanny97.github.io/misc/drought/drought.png" height="350">